kedacore/keda-docs/content/docs/1.4/scalers/azure-service-bus.md

 - `queueName` - Name of the Azure Service Bus queue to scale on.
 (Optional)
 - `topicName` - Name of the Azure Service Bus topic to scale on.
 (Optional)
 - `subscriptionName` - Name of the Azure Service Bus queue to scale on.
-(Optional)
+(Optional*, Required when `topicName` is specified)
 - `namespace` - Name of the Azure Service Bus namespace that contains your queue or topic.
-(Optional)
+(Optional*, Required when pod identity is used)
 - `connection` - Name of the environment variable your deployment uses to get the connection string of the Azure Service Bus namespace.
 (Optional)
 - `queueLength` - Amount of active messages in your Azure Service Bus queue or topic to scale on.